Clannad (video game): Release history

-The first consumer console port of the game was released for the PlayStation 2 (PS2) on February 23, 2006 by Interchannel.
+The first consumer console port of the game was released for the PlayStation 2 (PS2) on February 23, 2006, by Interchannel.
 The PS2 version was re-released as a "Best" version on July 30, 2009.
 The PS2 version was bundled in a "Key 3-Part Work Premium Box" package together with the PS2 versions of Kanon and Air released on July 30, 2009.
-An Xbox 360 version was released on August 28, 2008 also by Prototype.
+An Xbox 360 version was released on August 28, 2008, also by Prototype.
 A PlayStation 3 (PS3) version was released by Prototype on April 21, 2011.
 A downloadable version of the PS3 release via the PlayStation Store was released by Prototype on February 14, 2013.

 A version produced by NTT DoCoMo playable on FOMA mobile phones was released by Prototype through VisualArt's Motto on November 26, 2007.
 Prototype later released a version playable on SoftBank 3G phones on January 16, 2008.
 A version playable on Android devices was released on September 18, 2012.
-A PlayStation Portable (PSP) version of the game was released in Japan on May 29, 2008 by Prototype, which included the additions from the Windows full voice version.
+A PlayStation Portable (PSP) version of the game was released in Japan on May 29, 2008, by Prototype, which included the additions from the Windows full voice version.
 The limited edition release of the PSP and Xbox 360 versions came bundled with a "digest" edition of the drama CD series released by Prototype containing five separate stories each; the CD bundled with the PSP release is different from the CD bundled with the Xbox 360 version.
-Prototype also released a port of the game for the PlayStation Vita on August 14, 2014 to mark the 10-year anniversary of the game.
-Prototype released a PlayStation 4 port on June 14, 2018 with text support for both Japanese and English.
+Prototype also released a port of the game for the PlayStation Vita on August 14, 2014, to mark the 10-year anniversary of the game.
+Prototype released a PlayStation 4 port on June 14, 2018, with text support for both Japanese and English.
 Prototype released a Nintendo Switch port on July 4, 2019, again with text support for both Japanese and English, and a digital release of the game became available on the Nintendo eShop on the same day.
-A physical release of the Switch port will receive a limited physical release in a regular and collector's edition via Limited Run Games for a six-week preorder period from April 14 to May 29, 2020.
+The Switch port received a limited physical release in a regular and collector's editions via Limited Run Games for a six-week preorder period from April 14 to May 29, 2020.